 Trump and Biden's first presidential debate of 2024, fact checked

-Here's the running fact check of some of the statements made by President Biden and former President Donald Trump during the first 2024 presidential debate, which is taking place in Atlanta on Thursday, June 27, at 9 p.m.
-ET.
+Here's the fact check of some of the statements made by President Biden and former President Donald Trump during the first 2024 presidential debate, which took place in Atlanta on Thursday, June 27.
+The two tangled on topics including immigration, the economy, abortion and their respective records.

 Trump claims "we had the greatest economy in the history of our country": False